

 University Electrical Safety Procedures

-• Risk of fire arising from heating equipment, overloaded circuits, loose connections, short circuits, inappropriate electrical equipment in hazardous environments
+• Reduce the risk of fire arising from heating equipment, overloaded circuits, loose connections, short circuits or inappropriate electrical equipment (i.e. not meeting Australian Standards) or used inappropriately in hazardous environments.

 Testing and tagging of electrical equipment

-• component defects - accessories, connectors, plugs, or socket outlets;
+• defects in connectors, plugs, or socket outlets;

 • cords are not tangled and do not contribute a tripping hazard;

-• not withdraw a plug from a socket by pulling the cable.
+• plugs are not withdrawn from a socket by pulling the cable and causing damage.

 Some items or hazards that require taking out of service and replacing: